OrienteerBAP/Orienteer/README.md

 #### Standalone

 Orienteer in standalone mode use embedded jetty server to run yourself.
 To install Orienteer in standalone mode:
-- Download latest orienteer-standalone.war
+- Download latest orienteer-standalone.jar
 - Put orienteer-standalone.war into any directory
 - Optionally configure orienteer.properties accordging to your environment and place it in the same directory or above
   - By default, Orienteer, will run OrientDB database embedded
-- Run Orinteer as ```bash java -Xmx512m -Xms512m -jar orienteer-standalone.war```.
+- Run Orinteer as ```java -Xmx512m -Xms512m -jar orienteer-standalone.jar```.
 JVM parameters can be adjusted accordingly.
 Additional application parameters can be supplied:
   - ``` --config=<filename>``` - specification of path to orienteer configuration file
   - ``` --embedded``` - run embedded OrientDB database
   - ``` --port=<port number>``` - run Orienteer on specified port (Default: 8080)